-All the services listed in Sections 9.1 to 9.3 below as essential, advanced and enhanced services below are considered as 'necessary'.
+The Brighton & Hove Health & Wellbeing Board is responsible for producing the PNA.
+All the services below listed as essential, advanced and enhanced services outlined in Sections 9.1 to 9.4 below are considered as 'necessary'.

 9.1.
 Essential Services